sirandreww/rust-formal-verification/README.md

 # Publishing a new version

-To publish a new version of the library, simply run :
+To publish a new version of the library :
-1.
+1. run `cargo check`
+2. run `cargo clippy` (you may run `cargo clippy --fix` to fix changes quickly)